Andrew Mark Sauerwein

 score

-My second setting of Grace Andrews’ poetry.
-This one is a zany acrostic poem entitled “ABC” that involves a visitor from the future, a banana, and world domination.
-The action is presented in a recitative.
+My second setting of Grace Andrews’ poetry: This one is a zany acrostic poem titled “ABC” that features a visitor from the future, a banana, and world domination.
+The action is presented as recitative.
 The harmony features a different chord for each of the 26 lines of text, including harmony based on all 24 major and minor triads.

 All he said was, “I’m